 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Coconino National Forest Projects
+Coconino National Forest Proposed Projects

 Replacement of aging existing transmission line and poles to allow for safer and more reliable electrical service.
 The static wire on the transmission line would be replaced with optical ground wire, allowing for fiber optic communication uses.